Director: John Ford

-If you look at all the other evidence in the film, it becomes overly simplistic and misguided to say that The Searchers is a racist film.
-Such is a blanket statement is just as ignorant as the word “blankethead.”
-Rather, the entire film is Ford’s own personal exploration into the subject of race, questioning who exactly was the aggressor in the Cowboy-Indian race war.
-As Scorsese says, “I think the conflict of America is there in [Ethan's] face and in his soul in that picture.”
+To call The Searchers a racist film is a blanket statement that’s just as ignorant as the word “blankethead.”
+The entire film is Ford’s own personal exploration into the subject of race, questioning who exactly was the aggressor in the Cowboy-Indian race war.
+As Scorsese says, “I think the conflict of America is there in [Ethan’s] face and in his soul in that picture.”
 (C)

-“Yeah, but Scar is the film’s antagonist, and a brutal one,” you might say.
-Fair enough.
-But keep in mind, Scar merely represents the Native American version of Ethan.
+“Yeah, but Scar is the film’s antagonist,” you might say.
+Yes, but keep in mind that Scar merely represents the Native American version of Ethan.
 Both are radical representations of their own hatred for the other race.
 As film scholar Ed Lowry writes, “Never do we see the Indians commit atrocities more appalling than those perpetrated by the white man.
 Not only does [Ethan] Edwards perform the only scalping shown in the film, but Ford presents the bloody aftermath of a massacre of Indian women and children carried out by the same clean-cut cavalrymen he depicted so lovingly in films like Fort Apache.”
 (B)

 In other words, the Redskins and Whiteskins are given equal footing in the brutality.
 This is the purpose of the scene when Ethan meets with Scar and says, “You speak pretty good American for a Comanche.
 Someone teach ya?”
 Moments later, Scar stands toe-to-toe with Ethan and retorts, “You speak good Comanche.
 Someone teach you?”